SanghamitraDutta/Clicks_And_Impressions/README.md

 3. Delete the processed file from S3 to free up storage space.

-### Instructions to run the repo:
+### Instructions to run the files in this repo:
 1. Enter the Redshift credentials in the notebook **Create_Redshift_Tables.ipynb**.
 Run the notebook to create 2 tables in Redshift.
-2. Enter the Redshift credentials along with the path to a new S3 bucket for storing the processed files temproraily.
-Run the file to file to download json files from S3, process the raw data, upload processed file to S3 and then copy to Redshift tables.
+2. In the notebook **LL_Download_Transform_Upload.ipynb**, enter the Redshift credentials along with the path to a new S3 bucket for storing the processed files temproraily.
+Run the notebook.
+It will download json files from S3, process the raw data, upload processed file to S3 and then copy them to Redshift tables.